-- (10) The first phase of the curriculum lifecycle is Product Prioritisation where the Vice-Chancellor decides as to the strategic fit and financial viability of a proposed product. - (11) Prior to HE course accreditation for new, adapted and re-accredited products, a Business Case must be prepared by the Faculty Pro Vice-Chancellor in the Curriculum Management System (CMS). - (12) Business cases for HE product prioritisation are categorised as: - a.
+- (10) The first phase of the curriculum lifecycle is Product Prioritisation where the Vice-Chancellor decides as to the strategic fit and financial viability of a proposed course.
+Individual units do not require product prioritisation or course planning.
+Unit accreditation begins in the third stage, course or unit design. - (11) Prior to HE course accreditation for new, adapted and re-accredited products, a Business Case must be prepared by the Faculty Pro Vice-Chancellor in the Curriculum Management System (CMS). - (12) Business cases for HE product prioritisation are categorised as: - a.
 New product proposals outside current core business or markets (i.e., fields of education) requiring significant development that are subject to robust analysis. - b.
 Adapted product proposals within current core business or markets subject to a fast-track business case approval process. - c.
 Re-accredited (7 year) HE course proposals also subject to a fast-track business case approval process.
-The business case for re-accredited courses must include a Major Course Review based on Annual Course Review (ACR) data and details of quality improvements for the previous 6 years. - (13) The business case must provide adequate information to decide whether the product should be added or retained in the University's product portfolio, including: - a. market and student demand; - b. previous performance over 6 years for re-accredited courses; - c. results of interim monitoring including institutional and external benchmarks; - d. resource and staffing requirements; and - e. additional associated costs beyond the Faculty budget. - (14) The next stage of the procedure, curriculum planning, cannot commence until the Business Case is submitted by the Faculty Pro Vice-Chancellor to the Vice-Chancellor and approved.
+The business case for re-accredited courses must include a Major Course Review based on Annual Course Review (ACR) data and details of quality improvements for the previous 6 years. - (13) The business case must provide adequate information to decide whether the product should be added or retained in the University's product portfolio, including: - a. market and student demand; - b. previous performance over 6 years for re-accredited courses; - c. results of interim monitoring including institutional and external benchmarks; - d. resource and staffing requirements; and - e. additional associated costs beyond the Faculty budget. - (14) The next stage of the procedure, curriculum planning, cannot commence until the Business Case is submitted by the Faculty Pro Vice-Chancellor to the Vice-Chancellor and approved in the CMS.